-- a) Except in exceptonal circumstances, any new development on any waterfront site shall provide public right of access to the waterfront. - b) Any developments or proposals that increase public access to the waterfront must not have a significant effect on protected species and/or habitats in the harbour. - c) Applications for new development on waterfront sites should include an appraisal of options for the provision of public spaces and leisure amenities, including slipways and moorings, and must explain clearly how the proposals have taken account of this appraisal.
+- a) Proposals for new development at a waterfront site should provide public access to the waterfront where it is both appropriate and practicable to do so. - b) Any developments or proposals that increase public access to the waterfront should not have a significant effect on protected species and/or habitats in the harbour. - c) Applications for new development on waterfront sites should include an appraisal of options for the provision of public spaces and leisure amenities, including slipways and moorings, and must explain clearly how the proposals have taken account of this appraisal.

-- d) Applications that support the delivery and enhancement of Natural England's England Coastal Path project when relevant to land within the Emsworth neighbourhood area, will be supported. - e) Community involvement and consultation should be carried out as part of the planning application process for any proposal that affects public enjoyment of the waterfront. - f) Any new development should ensure the safeguarding of coastal defences. - g) Proposals that seek to repair the promenade will be supported.
+- d) Development proposals that contribute towards the delivery and enhancement of Natural England's England Coastal Path project will be supported. - e) Any new development should ensure the safeguarding of coastal defences. - f) Insofar as planning permission is required, proposals that seek to repair the promenade will be supported.